 There is a continuous need for enhancing the quality of roads and pavements across India, and the utilization of plastic waste for this purpose is being carried out at various cities in India.
-The choice of modifier for the road laying process depends on cost and the expected performance.
+The choice of modifier for the road laving process depends on cost and the expected performance.
 Modification is attained by two main procedures, namely dry processes and wet processes.
 The waste plastic is blended with aggregates before adding it to bitumen in the dry process, while the wet process involves a simultaneous blending of bitumen and plastic.
-Better results have been observed for a long time with polymer-modified bitumen[14],[15].
-Zorrob and Suparama (2004)[16] reported an increased durability and improved fatigue resistance on the roads composed predominantly of polypropylene and low density polypropylene in bituminous concrete mixtures.
+Better results have been observed for a long time with polymer-modified bitumen 16,17.
+Zorrob and Suparama (2004) 18 reported an increased durability and improved fatigue resistance on the roads composed predominantly of Polypropylene (PP) and Lowdensity polyethylene (LDPE) in bituminous concrete mixtures.
 The protocol for the road-laying process is simple.
 Plastic waste is first segregated (chlorinated/brominated plastic waste is excluded) and then shredded to a particular size (2-4 mm).
 The shredded plastic waste is then added to the aggregate and the bitumen is heated to 160 °C to result in good binding.
 Jambulingam Street in Chennai was one of India's first plastic roads built in 2002.
-In 2003-04, the KK Plastic Waste Management Ltd in Bengaluru signed an MoU with the Bruhat Bengaluru Mahanagara Palike BBMP to lay 250 km of roads in Karnataka.
-As time wore on, polymer roads proved to be surprisingly durable with fewer potholes and edge flaws as reported by the Central Pollution Control Board CPCB, thus receiving support from scientists and policymakers in India and neighbouring countries.
+In 2003-04, the KK Plastic Waste Management Ltd in Bengaluru signed an MoU with the Bruhat Bengaluru Mahanagara Palike (BBMP) i.e. the municipality of Bangalore, Karnatake, to lay 250 km of roads in Karnataka.
+As time wore on, polymer roads proved to be surprisingly durable with fewer potholes and edge flaws as reported by the Central Pollution Control Board (CPCB), thus receiving support from scientists and policymakers in India and neighbouring countries.